It's MILLER TIME - Talk Radio WRNR

 It’s MILLER TIME

-Here’s the Thursday, September 7th edition of Miller Time.
-Sports Director Matt Miller was joined by Matt Crawford.
-Guests included Martinsburg football ch David Walker, Musselman football ch Brian Thomas, Special Nationals Correspondent David Welch, Hedgesville football ch Joey Yurish, Spring Mills football ch Derek Munson, Jefferson football ch Craig Hunter and Washiongton football ch Glenn Simpson.
-Join us Friday night at 5 “live” from Cobourn Field for Miller Time leading up to the official pregame show at 6pm and the kickoff at 7pm as Martinsburg hosts Liberty Christian, VA.
+Here’s the Thursday, September 14th edition of Miller Time.
+Sports Director Matt Miller and Matt Crawford talked with Martinsburg band director John Carper, Martinsburg football ch David Walker, Spring Mills football ch Derek Munson, Jefferson football ch Craig Hunter and Washington football ch Glenn Simpson.
+Catch Miller Time Friday (9.15) at 5pm “live” from Cobourn Field ahead of the “official” pregame show at 6 and the 7pm kick-off with Martinsburg hosting Spring Mills.